topggp/GGP-JULIA/README.md

 # GGP-JULIA

-Julia version of the Generalized Geometry Projection Framework [1].
+Written bu Robin GRAPIN with the help of Joseph Morlier, this is the Julia version of the Generalized Geometry Projection Framework [1].
 It includes as well a Julia version of the Method of Moving Asymptotes (MMA) optimization solver [2].
 So far only the test case of the MBB beam is usable, but you can inspirate yourself of its implementation for the other loadcases.

 Import the following packages :
  + Plots